ArghyaChatterjee/object_detection_and_location_tracking_with_zed_camera/README.md

     <img src="GPU_Version.png", width="800">
 </p>

+Go to this website for more info: https://www.tensorflow.org/install/.
+We will be installing tensorflow from binary packages.
+According to the chart above, tensorflow 2.1 binary package ships with preconfigured Cuda 10.1 dynamic libraries.
-Go to this website for more info: https://www.tensorflow.org/install/<br> Assuming that you have a nvidia compatible gpu, run in the terminal:
+Assuming that you have a nvidia compatible gpu, run in the terminal:
 ```
 sudo apt install python3-testresources
-python3 -m pip install --user tensorflow-gpu==1.15
+python3 -m pip install --user --upgrade tensorflow-gpu
 ```
+**Note**:
+- As we have already upgraded the pip3 version (v.
+20.0.2), the default version of tensorflow which will be installed is tensorflow 2.1.
+With the same command, the previous version of pip3 (v.
+9.0.1) would have installed tensorflow 1.14.
+- From tensorflow 2.x versions, you do not need to explicitely mention the gpu or cpu version, only mentioning "tensorflow" will do the same job.
-**Note**: If you are using a virtual environment, omit the --user argument.
-Upgrading the system pip can cause problems.
+- If you are using a virtual environment, omit the --user argument.
+- Upgrading the system pip can cause problems.
 If not in a virtual environment, use python3 -m pip.
 This ensures that you upgrade and use the Python pip instead of the system pip.
 To check the successful gpu version installation, type:
 ```
 python3